danog/MadelineProto/docs/TD_docs/methods/deleteMessagesFromUser.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Deletes all messages in the chat sent by the specified user.
-Works only in supergroup channel chats, needs appropriate privileges
+Works only in supergroup channel chats, needs can_delete_messages administrator privileges

 ### Params: